Analyzing data usage¶

 Top 5: lists of most downloaded, used, and reused published datasets

 Theme Distribution: tree chart to analyze most and least used themes

 In this dashboard, only published datasets are taken into account.
 Unpublished datasets are ignored from all figures, charts and other computed analytics displayed.

-- only with the private datasets, meaning those in restricted access, no matter the restriction
+only with the private datasets, meaning those in restricted access, no matter the restriction, or

 |Datasets||Total number of published datasets in the portal|